Viriathus: Viriathus' life

 Little is known about Viriathus.
 The only reference to the location of his native tribe was made by the Greek historian Diodorus Siculus, who claims he was from the Lusitanian tribes of the ocean side.

 He belonged to the class of warriors, the occupation of the minority ruling elites.
-He was known to the Romans as the dux of the Lusitanian army, as the adsertor (protector) of Hispania, or as an imperator, probably of the confederated Lusitanian and Celtiberian tribes.
+He was known to the Romans as the dux of the Lusitanian army, as the adsertor (protector) of Lusitania, or as an imperator, probably of the confederated Lusitanian and Celtiberian tribes.

 Livy described him as a shepherd who became a hunter, then a soldier, thus following the path of most young warriors, the iuventus, who devoted themselves to cattle raiding, hunting and war.

 According to Appian, Viriathus was one of the few who escaped when Galba, the Roman governor, massacred the flos iuventutis, the flower of the young Lusitanian warriors, in 150 BC.

 Two years after the massacre, in 148 BC, Viriathus became the leader of a Lusitanian army.

 Viriathus was thought by some to have a very obscure origin, although Diodorus Siculus also says that Viriathus "approved himself to be a prince" and that he said he was "lord and owner of all".
 His family was unknown to the Romans who were familiar with the native aristocratic warrior society.

 His personality and his physical and intellectual abilities as well as his skills as a warrior were described by several authors.
 He was a man of great physical strength, probably in the very prime of life, an excellent strategist, and possessor of a brilliant mind.
 Some authors claim that the ancient authors described Viriathus with the precise features of a Celtic king.